The John Bamford Primary School - Sports Funding Impact Report 2018/19

 An increased number of pupils have been involved in competitive situations at Level 1,2 & 3.
 This has meant that there have been more children participating in school competition and increased competition between other schools.

-School has achieved the Gold School Games mark for the third year running.
+School has achieved the Gold School Games mark for the fourth year running.
 This shows the consistency of provision on offer within the schools with regards to the competitive and wider sports offered.

 Continue to develop the CPD needs of all staff teaching the PE curriculum